-Figure 9: Green Infrastructure Strategy Network
+Figure 7: Green Infrastructure Strategy Network

-6.31 The target areas in and around South Cambridgeshire are Northstowe; Wicken Fen and Anglesey Abbey; Cambridge; Cambourne; Wimpole; West Cambridgeshire Woodlands and Fen Drayton.
-The projects include Fen Drayton Lakes; RSPB habitat and visitor infrastructure management; Fens Waterways Link; Chalk Rivers project; FowImere Nature Reserve extension and development of facilities; linear monuments; woodland linkage project; enhanced rights of way links in Northstowe; Wicken Fen Vision; Wimpole cycle link; Cambridge fringe sites and Cambridge necklace projects.
+The target areas in and around South Cambridgeshire are Northstowe; 6.31 Wicken Fen and Anglesey Abbey; Cambridge; Cambourne; Wimpole; West Cambridgeshire Woodlands and Fen Drayton.
+The projects include Fen

+Drayton Lakes; RSPB habitat and visitor infrastructure management; Fens Waterways Link; Chalk Rivers project; Fowlmere Nature Reserve extension and development of facilities; linear monuments; woodland linkage project; enhanced rights of way links in Northstowe; Wicken Fen Vision; Wimpole cycle link; Cambridge fringe sites and Cambridge necklace projects.
 These take in projects in the Quarter to Six Quadrant part of the district which includes the parishes of Barton, Coton, Grantchester and Madingley.
 Other areas and projects outside the district will also be important to the residents of South Cambridgeshire.
 Green infrastructure projects will continue to come forward.
+An example of a Green Infrastructure project coming forward is a River Cam Corridor Strategy which is being prepared by local stakeholders, including the Council.